Gibbs paradox: Setup

 To recover the paradoxical result that entropy is not extensive, we integrate over phase space for a gas of $n$ monatomic particles confined to a single spatial dimension by $0<x<\ell$.
-Since our only purpose is to illuminate a paradox, we simplify notation by taking the particle's mass and Boltzmann's constant equal to unity: $m = k = 1$.
+Since our only purpose is to illuminate a paradox, we simplify notation by taking the particle's mass and the Boltzmann constant equal to unity: $m = k = 1$.
 We represent points in phase-space and its x and v parts by n and 2n dimensional vectors: